 Windows will immediately delete the container when you close the Windows Sandbox window, which means it is great for testing.
 This is useful when you don’t know what the outcome will be or if you want to test something without harming your computer.

 The steps required to enable Windows Sandbox using Powershell is straightforward, but there are some things that must be in place before you enable it.

 - Install or upgrade to Windows 10 1903

 When you have these prerequisites enabled, you can start an elevated Powershell prompt.

 Use this cmdlet to enable Windows Sandbox using Powershell.

 Restart your computer and open the start menu to search for Sandbox and you will find Windows Sandbox available.

 Clicking the Windows Sandbox application will open a new window with a desktop that looks exactly like a normal desktop.
-You can now drag and drop files and copy/paste between this container and your PC and therefor very easily test things out.
+You can now drag-and-drop files and copy/paste between this container and your PC and therefore easily test things out.

 This is what the sandbox looks like out of the box.

-Windows Sandbox is easy to enable and a great tool to use when packaging applications, testing suspicious files or just playing around without making changes to your own machine.
+Windows Sandbox is easy to enable and a great tool to use when packaging applications, testing suspicious files or just playing around without changing your own machine.